mozilla/glean/docs/user/debugging.md

 adb logcat | grep -i glean
 ```

-A simpler way to filter for only the application to debug is using [pidcat][], a wrapper around `adb`, which adds colors and proper filtering by application ID and log level.
+A simple way to filter for only the application that is being debugged is by using [pidcat][], a wrapper around `adb`, which adds colors and proper filtering by application ID and log level.
 Run it like this to filter for an application:

 ```